hellcodes/madelab-cnu/content/authors/Yongbong/_index.md

 ---
 # Display name
-title: Youngbong Kim
+title: Yongbong Kim

 # Full Name (for SEO)
-first_name: Youngbong
+first_name: Yongbong
 last_name: Kim

 # Is this the primary user of the site?